OuttaBounds/ptesting/PTESTING/CTF Notes/AD.md

 ## An overview of the Active Directory enumeration and pentesting process

-Methodologies for attacking Active Directory will vary from pentester to pentester, but one thing that will be true across all internal assessments is that we will start from either:
+Methodologies for attacking Active Directory will start from either:

-- An uncredentialed standpoint: No AD user account and just an internal network connection.
+- An uncredentialled standpoint: No AD user account and just an internal network connection.

 - A credentialed standpoint: Typically a low privileged, standard AD user account.